 MAFF Development Funding Documentary is a collaboration between Malmo Arab Film Festival and the Swedish Film Institute.

-The primary requirement for the application to the MAFF Development Funding Feature is that the project has a Swedish producer connected to the project.
+The primary requirement for the application to the MAFF Development Funding Documentary is that the project has a Swedish producer connected to the project.

-For a film to apply for participation, one of the following two requirements also must be met,
+For a film to apply for participation, two requirements also must be met,

 – The film is a planned co-production between at least one Swedish and one Arab producer